cs50nestm/cs50labs/terminal/README.md

 ## The `ls` and `cd` Terminal Commands

 Let's see what files are in the directory in which you are currently positioned (your current working directory).
 Type in `ls` for **list** next to the `$`, which is your **terminal prompt**.
 This will list out all the files (including directories) that are the direct children of your current directory.

-When you are using the command-line, you can **see only the files in this directory**; you cannot see or access files which are inside of any other directories.
+When you are using the command line, you can see only the files in this directory; you cannot see or access files which are inside of any other directories.

 You should see `apt1` in blue output under `ls`.
 Since this is in blue, it indicates that this is a directory.
 We can see what's inside of `apt1` by changing into the `apt1` directory.
 Type in: